Forecasting Funding Rates for Crypto Perpetual Futures

 - The paper carry simulator reports funding PnL, basis PnL, fees, slippage, hedge drift, margin utilization, and post-funding markout separately.

-- No order path can run before the configured public/paper/live phase allows it.
+- No exchange write path can run before [EXECUTION_MODE](https://siebly.io/reference/glossary#execution-mode)=DEMO, TESTNET, or LIVE is explicitly selected and every configured gate allows it.

-- README includes Node.js LTS requirement, install and run commands, public/paper/live modes, env vars, symbol config, replay limitations, risk controls, attribution, and the research-only disclaimer.
+- README includes Node.js LTS requirement, install and run commands, PUBLIC, READ_ONLY_PRIVATE, DRY_RUN_PRIVATE, DEMO, TESTNET, LIVE modes, env vars, symbol config, replay limitations, risk controls, attribution, and the research-only disclaimer.

-- At the end, print the exact commands to run recorder, replay, forecast evaluation, the paper carry simulator, and guarded live mode, with live mode disabled by default.
+- At the end, print the exact commands to run recorder, replay, forecast evaluation, the paper carry simulator, and guarded DEMO, TESTNET, or LIVE mode, with the write-capable [EXECUTION_MODE](https://siebly.io/reference/glossary#execution-mode) values DEMO, TESTNET, and LIVE disabled by default.

 Siebly provides this prompt for informational engineering research only.
 It is not financial, investment, legal, tax, security, compliance, or professional engineering advice, and it is not a recommendation to trade.
 To the maximum extent permitted by law, Siebly accepts no responsibility for losses, failed orders, missed trades, security incidents, regulatory issues, or other consequences arising from AI-generated output, your prompts, your code, your trading strategy, or your implementation decisions.